-The good news: home prices in 2016 are up!
-In fact, they are 11% higher in low-tier sales than a year earlier, as of January 2016.
+The good news: home prices in 2018 are up.
+In fact, they are 10% higher in low-tier sales than a year earlier, as of January 2018.

 The bad news: qualifying for these elevated home prices puts the stress of owning a home on homebuyers’ wallets.
-That’s because, while home prices have risen quickly, average California incomes have slowed.
+That’s because, while home prices have risen quickly, average California incomes are much lower and only rising at about an equal pace.

-The chart below contrasts the average income in California alongside inflation.
+The chart below shows the average income in California alongside inflation.

 As seen in the chart, per capita income and the Consumer Price Index (CPI) have increased at a similar rate over the past ten years.
-Therefore, income on its own looks like it’s doubled in the past twenty years, but it hasn’t gone very far at all.
+Thus, income on its own has looked like it’s doubled in the past twenty years, though it hasn’t gone very far at all.
 Most of the income gained has gone towards paying for goods at increased prices – inflation’s annual bit on the dollar earned.
+However, the good news is average incomes have recently seen a steeper increase over the past two years than the several years prior.

-Real home prices adjusted to 2015’s dollar have risen much more quickly, with real prices 94% higher at the end of 2015 than at the end of 2000.
-Compare this to the 12% increase in real income over the same period.
+Real home prices adjusted to 2015’s dollar have risen much more quickly, with real prices 167% higher at the beginning of 2018 than at the beginning of 2000.
+Compare this to the 26% increase in real income over the same period.

 It’s not all doom and gloom.
 Nationally, the average American family makes less than it did 15 years ago.
 However, in California, average income is rising.
 Further, educational attainment in California continues to increase — a good sign for higher incomes going forward.